 In an open relationship there is room for someone else.
 Admitting someone else into your relationship can feel safe for most couples when it comes to their own lover, but perhaps less safe when it comes to their partner’s lover.
 This is normal.
 You would think that the solution to this problem is to learn to let go.
 In my opinion, however, you can only admit someone else when you are safely connected to your steady partner, so when you learn to hold tight.
-This may sound like a contradiction, but 73% of my couples were still together when they left my office, so I truly believe this might be the right approach.
+This may sound like a contradiction, but in 2019 73% of my couples were still together when they left my office, so I truly believe this might be the right approach.
 On this website you can find the following:

 The therapist: Something about me.
 Opening our relationship around 10 years ago, has been a life changing event for me.
 Our relationship form changed, I switched careers, became a relationship counsellor, wrote a book “An open relationship is not for pussies” and next to counselling and writing I am now doing research.
 Next to that I have a husband, three kids, and three lovers.
 My husband had a wild beginning, but has one steady girlfriend now.
 Read more…

 Emotionally Focused Therapy: Emotionally Focussed Therapy (EFT) is a model for relationship therapy.
 Changing from a monogamous to a consensual non-monogamous relationship (CNM) can lead to an increase of emotions.
 This also applies for changing from relationship forms within a CNM relationship, like from swinging to an open relationship, or from an open relationship to a polyamorous relationship.
 The aim is to understand the emotions that underlie (undesired) behaviour, as emotions are the goal and the means to change.
 Ultimately, this leads to new behavior.
 A more attached behavior, through which couples feel safer and more connected on a deeper level.
 Read more….